-License and Certifications: Valid Oklahoma Driver’s License and satisfactory driving record.
-Must obtain an Oklahoma Commercial Driver’s License Class B within six (6) months of employment.
+Licenses and Certifications: Valid Oklahoma Driver’s License and satisfactory driving record.
+Must obtain an Oklahoma Commercial Driver’s License Class B within six (6) to twelve (12) months of employment depending on class/testing availability.
 Must obtain an Oklahoma Commercial Driver’s license, Class A within twelve (12) months of employment.
 Ability to obtain Motor Vehicle Air Conditioning (MVAC) Certification under section 609 of the Clean Air Act within six (6) months of employment.
 Ability to obtain Master Mechanic and Emergency Vehicle Technician (EVT) Level I and II certifications within 24 months of employment.
 Master ASE Heavy Truck “T” Certifications required or the ability to obtain within 12 months of employment.
 Ability to maintain required ASE certifications to keep up with advancing technology.

 Knowledge: Operating principles and theories of emergency vehicles and fire apparatus including fire ladders, engines, pumps and transfer cases.
 Knowledge of heavy truck operation and repair principles, methodologies, and techniques.
 Basic welding.
 Procedures for installation and repair of parts.
 Emissions and inspection standards.
 Safety practices related to repair of equipment.